 TEP Goal Area Measures/Tools Major Results

 Program Standards (SLOs)

 5.3 Creates and implements a range of standards-based long term plans, including thematic units, interdisciplinary/integrated units, literature-based units, and units based on commercial basal materials.
 CO 3.1 5.4 Understands the cognitive processes associated with various kinds of learning (e.g., critical and creative thinking, problem structuring and problem solving, invention, memorization and recall) and ensures attention to these learning processes so that students can master content standards.
 CO 5.5 5.5 Provides effective verbal and written feedback that shape improvement in student performance relative to content standards.
 CO 3.6 5.6 Uses multiple, alternative teaching strategies and materials matched to different student needs (e.g., developmental stages, learning styles, and interests).
 CO 6.1 5.10 Works in cooperation with library, media and other resource specialists in providing student instruction on how to access, retrieve, analyze, synthesize, and evaluate information literacy skills into the curriculum to accomplish standards-based learning activities.
 CO 5.6 Technology: 5.7-5.9 5.7 Applies technology to the delivery of standards-based instruction.
 CO 7.1 5.8 Uses technology to increase student achievement.
 CO 7.2 5.9 Instructs students in basic technology skills.
-CO 7.5 one year of teaching Ratings by Supervisors after One Year of Teaching Tool = Program Rubrics Ratings by graduates and their supervisors are not available until June 2014. required follow up support for lesson planning.
-At program completion: Mean ratings of student teachers ranged from 3.56 (7-12) to 3.67 (K-12) for Goal 5 (Elementary students averaged 3.61).
+CO 7.5 one year of teaching Ratings by Supervisors after One Year of Teaching Tool = Program Rubrics Ratings by graduates and their supervisors are not available until June 2015. cooperative learning plans.
+Additionally, for students with low ratings on this goal, some were admitted with reservations, requiring a formal support plan to address the issues.
+At program completion: Mean ratings of student teachers ranged from 3.51 (7-12) to 3.68 (K-12) for Goal 5 (Elementary students averaged 3.65).
 Across all standards for Goal 5, standards 5.8, 5.9 and 5.10 were weaknesses for students in each group.
-Although 5 students (5%) received ratings <3.00 in one or more standards in this area, the low ratings were across different standards and majors (no pattern).Both Elementary and Secondary student teachers received stronger scores for their performance on standard 5.3 than for other standards (means of 3.7 and 3.57).
+Although 3 students (3%) received ratings <3.00 in one or more standards in this area, the low ratings were across different standards and majors (no pattern).Both Elementary and Secondary student teachers received stronger scores for their performance on standard 5.3 than for other standards (means of 3.7 and 3.57).